mxyx0412/TheOtherUs/README.md

  ## Undertaker
 ### **Team: Impostors**
-The Undertaker is an Impostor that can drag and drop bodies...
+The Undertaker is an Impostor that can drag and drop bodies.

 ### Game Options